MischaU8/yumyum/modelling/model-a-fork_nyGrViUIArE.md

 Uploaded: 2023-05-23

-yum yum Floyd here with a quick look at modeling a fork and plasticity start with a profile curve and a fork silhouette curve extrude the profile curve and press tab to lock distances
+yum yum Floyd here with a quick look at modeling a fork in Plasticity start with a profile curve and a fork silhouette curve extrude the profile curve and press tab to lock distances